vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 The above code simply makes a GET request to the SmartThings API endpoints service at ``https://graph.api.smartthings.com/api/smartapps/endpoints``, setting the ``"Authorization"`` HTTP header with the API token.

 The response is JSON that contains (among other things), the endpoint of our SmartApp.
 The JSON that is returned contains a key called  `uri` that we will use to build our endpoint URLs.
 There are other URL keys in the JSON, but the `uri` key is specific to the server that your SmartApp is on.
-In other words, always use the `uri` key for your endpoints.
+Always use the `uri` key or `base_uri` for your endpoints.
 For this step, we just display the JSON response and endpoint in the page.

 By now, you know the drill.
 Restart your server, refresh the page, and click the link (you'll have to reauthorize).
 You should then see the JSON response and endpoint displayed on your page.